-- 8.3.1 Take-home tests, exercises, reports and mid-semester assignments should be graded and returned to students no later than two weeks after the final date for submission or two weeks after the work was submitted, whichever is later. - 8.3.2 Final course projects The teacher will post the grade and return the work within one month of the final due date of submission or the actual date of submission, whichever is later. - 8.3.3 Master's degree theses, seminar papers and pro-seminar papers The teacher will post the grade and return the paper within two months of the final due date of submission or the actual date of submission, whichever is later.
+8.3.1 Take-home tests, exercises, reports and mid-semester assignments should be graded and returned to students no later than two weeks after the final date for submission or two weeks after the work was submitted, whichever is later.

+8.3.2 Final course projects - The teacher will post the grade and return the work within one month of the final due date of submission or the actual date of submission, whichever is later.